astorDev/windows-uwp.ru-ru/windows-apps-src/gaming/tutorial-game-rendering.md

     // was created.
 All work will happen behind the "Loading ..." screen after the
     // main loop has been entered.

-    // Initialize constantBufferNeverChanges with the light positions and color.
+    // Initialize the Constant buffer with the light positions
     // These are handled here to ensure that the d3dContext is only
     // used in one thread.

     auto d3dDevice = m_deviceResources->GetD3DDevice();

     ConstantBufferNeverChanges constantBufferNeverChanges;
-    constantBufferNeverChanges.lightPosition[0] = XMFLOAT4( 3.5f, 2.5f,  5.5f, 1.0f);
+    constantBufferNeverChanges.lightPosition[0] = XMFLOAT4(3.5f, 2.5f, 5.5f, 1.0f);
-    // ...
+    ...
     constantBufferNeverChanges.lightColor = XMFLOAT4(0.25f, 0.25f, 0.25f, 1.0f);

     // CPU copies data from memory (constantBufferNeverChanges) to a subresource